clamquarter/SpongeBob-Quiz-App/README.md

 # SpongeBob Quiz App
 This web app is a an assignment from the Thinkful Engineering Immersion Intro.
 Students were tasked with:

+<h3>Summary</h3>
+In this app, the user takes a short quiz about Spongebob, of course.
+It's a very simple 5-question quiz with 3 result options.
+A working deployment can be found <a href="https://clamquarter.github.io/SpongeBob-Quiz-App/">here</a>.

 <ul>
 <li>Building a javascript based web app with minimal text in index.html</li>
 <li>Displaying results based on the user's score.</li>